-Many of you will have heard about the challenge of translating ‘Hodor’, and some of the inventive solutions that the various translators came up with.
-But there are many other terms in A Game of Thrones which also caused issues for translators.
-Many translation problems in A Game of Thrones were caused by neologisms, these are new words or phrases, or new meanings for existing words or phrases.
+Many of you will have heard about the challenge of translating ‘Hodor’ and some of the inventive solutions that the various translators came up with.
+But there are many other terms in A Game of Thrones that also caused issues for translators.
+Many translation problems in A Game of Thrones were caused by neologisms.
+These are new words or phrases, or new meanings for existing words or phrases.

-As part of my MA in Translation Studies, I wrote my dissertation on the way that neologisms are translated in the French and Spanish versions of A Game of Thrones, the first book in the A Song of Ice and Fire series.
+As part of my MA in Translation Studies, I wrote my dissertation on the way that neologisms were translated in the French and Spanish versions of A Game of Thrones, the first book in the A Song of Ice and Fire series.
 I found that the books are full of words and phrases invented by George R.R.
 Martin.
-In fact, I found well over one hundred neologisms in just the first half of the first book!
+In fact, I found well over 100 neologisms in just the first half of the first book!

 Strategies for dealing with neologisms

 There are a number of ways in which translators can deal with neologisms, including:

 - adapting the original neologism to fit the normal pronunciation or spelling of the target language

 - recreating the original neologism in the target language